Resource Center

 Schedule a Free Consultation

-Illinois Employers: Important Update!
-New federal overtime rules go into effect on July 1, 2024, increasing the salary threshold for overtime eligibility to $844 per week.
-This change means more employees will now be eligible for overtime pay.
-It will further increase to $1,128 per week on January 1, 2025.
-Illinois mostly mirrors federal overtime regulations.
-Review your payroll practices to ensure compliance and avoid penalties.
+Important Update for Illinois Employers: The new federal overtime rules are now in effect as of July 1, 2024.
+The salary threshold for overtime eligibility has increased to $844 per week, making more employees eligible.
+This threshold will further increase to $1,128 per week on January 1, 2025.
+As Illinois mostly mirrors federal overtime regulations, review your payroll practices immediately to ensure compliance and avoid potential penalties.

 When running a business in Illinois, overtime pay compliance can be one of the most challenging areas.
 Illinois overtime law ensures that a company compensates their hourly workers fully and fairly for all the hours they've spent working, including any additional hours.
 However, not obliging the law by intention or a mistake can lead to lawsuits and be quite costly.